Najnomics/ZKOracle/indexer/README.md

 ### Notes

-- Replace `lightwalletd.ts` with a generated gRPC client using the files under `CONTEXT/lightwallet-protocol/walletrpc`.
+- Regenerate the gRPC client from `CONTEXT/lightwallet-protocol/walletrpc` if the proto definitions change.
 - Implement the statistical estimator in `src/estimator.ts` using the heuristics documented in `ZCASH_ECOSYSTEM_STUDY.md`.
 - Replace the SQLite store with a clustered database (e.g., PostgreSQL) if multiple indexer replicas are needed.
 - Scrape `/metrics` from `METRICS_PORT` with Prometheus (or any OpenMetrics compatible collector) for alerting.